Bay of Plenty is famous for its plentiful and delicious produce, golden-hued coastline and active marine volcano Whakaari, White Island.

 Using only natural ingredients, Bay of Plenty’s Comvita brand is famous for health products that draw on the best of Mother Nature.
 Learn about the wonder of nature in New Zealand with a virtual experience like no other & enter the forest of Tane Mahuta, New Zealand’s largest kauri tree.

 The sunkissed coastline of the Bay of Plenty is frequented by dolphins, whales and orcas, and is a beautiful place to explore by ocean safari.
 Take a day cruise on the Bay Explorer and enjoy the unique aquatic world that lies just off the coast.

 Take a guided tour up Mauao, Mount Maunganui with Guided Footprints and hear the history and enchanting story of our mountain.
 Try one of the many tracks leading to the summit to enjoy panoramic views of the Bay of Plenty and the vast Pacific Ocean

+Journey to Moutohora, Whale Island and reconnect with nature.
 Home to a range of rare flora and fauna, endangered native species like the Kakariki, Kiwi and Tuatara now flourish in this protected wildlife sanctuary.
-Explore Moutohora with an experienced guide with Whale Island Tours; finishing the tour at beautiful Hot Water Beach.
+Explore with an experienced guide with Whale Island Tours; finishing the tour at beautiful Hot Water Beach.